PhysiCell-Tools/python-loader/man/docstring/mcds.plot_contour.md

                 None tries to take the values from the initial.svg file. fall back setting is [640, 480].

-            figbgcolor: string; default is None which is transparent (png) or white (jpeg, tiff).
-                figure background color.

             ext: string; default is None
                 output image format. possible formats are jpeg, png, and tiff.
                 None will return the matplotlib fig object.

-            ax: matplotlib axis object; default setting is None the ax object, which will be used as a canvas for plotting.
-                None will generate a figure and ax object from scratch.
+            figbgcolor: string; default is None which is transparent (png) or white (jpeg, tiff).
+                figure background color.

 ```